sooch1958/mabu/README.md

 Basically a python list.
 The first set of numbers is the head movement UART bytes.
 The number of bytes is variable.
 Then there is a comment string and the last number is a delay, in seconds.

+All of the '.txt' files are command files.
+Each controls some aspect of head movement.

+Looking at the commands in a file, say 'eud.txt', it seems that the first 5 numbers make up a command followed by 3 positional parameters.
+Incrementing the 3 parameters from 0 to 255 resulted in no motion.
+So not sure how the 3 values work together to move the head.

 There is a short video on YouTube of this in action: https://youtu.be/MRkvBN14EzI

 Enjoy!